mariliercyril/m1-s1-takenoko/terSpecV1.md

 ### How the game engine will be changed
 - The tiles are all placed randomly at the beggining of the game
 - All the tiles are irrigated
-- A shoot of bamboo grows on every tile each turn <b>or</b> they start at size 4 and no longer grow
+- Every tile has a bamboo shoot of size 1 that doesn't grow
-- Each turn, the player picks an objective
+- Each turn, the player picks an objective and discards every objective that isn't completable
-- The game ends when there is no objective card left in the deck
+- The game ends when there is no more completable objective

 ### Why these changes are necessary
 - They simplify the game while keeping it complex enough to make the AI interesting